 How do you compute invoice charges?

-Render job charges are just a touch more complex, but follow similar principles.
+Render job charges are just a touch complex, but follow simple principles.
 The equation used to calculate the cost of rendering a frame from a scene file is:

 Time x CPUGhzhr x Rate(Power)